Aims and Topic

 Multiple competition in science and higher education: Poland and Germany in a comparative perspective

-Organized and chaired by Prof. Dr. Anna Kosmützky & Dr. Stephanie Beyer (both LCSS)
+Organised and chaired by Prof. Dr. Anna Kosmützky & Dr. Stephanie Beyer (both LCSS)

 Competition is by no means a new circumstance in science and higher education.
 Individual scientists have long competed in the race for discoveries and recognition.
 However, recent decades have witnessed an extension of competition in academia.
 Further, new forms of competition have emerged across different disciplinary fields.
 More and more aspects of scholarly activity (e.g., publications, third-party funding, teaching, international appointments, public engagement, media attention) have become scarce goods that academics, in particular junior academics without tenure, compete to obtain.
 At the same time, universities are positioning themselves more actively as competitive collective actors in their own right, rather than as primarily providers of an organizational framework for the competitive efforts of individual scientific actors (and their research groups).
 Such developments raise the question of how these new forms of competition interrelate with the traditional forms of competition and how the multiplicity of competitions impacts knowledge production and related practices and identities.